World’s best stuff for leaks, drips and spills.®

-Now that you know the steps to preventing slips, trips and falls at your facility, start taking control of your floor safety by replacing rental rugs with safer adhesive-backed mats.
+Now that you know the steps to preventing slips, trips and falls at your facility, start taking control of your floor safety by replacing rental rugs with safer adhesive-backed floor mats or carpeted mats.

 Transition areas are places where slips, trips and falls are more likely because the walking surface changes.
 The bigger the difference between the two surfaces, the more likely it will contribute to a slip, trip or fall.
 Minimizing differences in coefficient of friction can help prevent injuries.
 For example, you might enter a building with a polished marble floor from a concrete sidewalk or move from a tiled hallway to a carpeted office.

-Mats and carpet runners are often used in transition areas to remove water, snow and dirt from people’s feet as they move from one area to another.
-Common problems with these mats are that they are easily oversaturated during bad weather events, they shift, their corners get flipped and they buckle.
-These problems are usually even more pronounced if carts or other wheeled items regularly travel over the mats.
+Rubber-backed mats and carpet runners are often used in transition areas to remove water, snow and dirt from people’s feet as they move from one area to another.
+Common problems with these rugs are that they are easily oversaturated during bad weather events, they shift, their corners get flipped and they buckle.
+These problems are usually even more pronounced if carts or other wheeled items regularly travel over the rugs.

-An adhesive-backed absorbent mat can be used in place of traditional entrance and transition zone mats to improve safety and eliminate slip, trip and fall hazards.
+An adhesive-backed floor mat can be used in place of traditional entrance and transition zone mats to improve safety and eliminate slip, trip and fall hazards.

 Condensation and routine machinery leaks are sometimes just part of normal operation.
 It’s not uncommon to hear a production manager say, “If it’s not leaking, it’s not running.”
 Capturing liquids before they get into aisles and walkways helps prevent slip and fall injuries.

 Absorbent socks can be placed around the bases of machinery to catch leaks and drips before they hit the floor.
-For areas with overspray or leaks that can’t be captured by socks, absorbent mats soak in fluids and increase traction.
+For areas with overspray or leaks that can’t be captured by socks, absorbent mats soak in fluidsto keep floors safe and dry.

 Creating containment berms around problem areas is another option that can keep fluids in check and allow them to be collected for reuse or bulk recycling.